radiantlogic-v8/documentation-new/documentation/configuration/identity-views/intro-view-design.md

 ![Three Example Data Sources](Media/Image3.28.jpg)

-Let’s assume the desired virtual view is one that aggregates people (employees, partners and customers) into one complete list to be used for authentication.
+Let’s assume the desired identity view is one that aggregates people (employees, partners and customers) into one complete list to be used for authentication.

-First, three virtual views (one from each source) are created.
+First, three identity views (one from each source) are created.
 This is depicted in the figure below.

 ![Three Example Virtual Views](Media/Image3.29.jpg)

-Finally, links are used to aggregate the virtual views into one common tree.
-The virtual view will consist of employees from Active Directory, partners from an LDAP directory, and customers from a database.
-Both the virtual view model (the link is indicated with a blue arrow in the model view) and the runtime view are depicted below.
+Finally, links are used to aggregate the identity views into one common root naming context.
+The identity view will consist of employees from Active Directory, partners from an LDAP directory, and customers from a database.
+Both the identity view model (the link is indicated with a blue arrow in the model view) and the runtime view are depicted below.

 ![Example Virtual View Using Links to Aggregate Objects from Different Data Sources](Media/Image3.30.jpg)

 This example described virtual views comprised of content objects and links.
-For more information, please see [View Designer in the Context Builder Guide](/context-builder-guide/view-designer).
+For more information, please see [Model-driven Views](model-driven-views.md).

 **Build a Hierarchical View Leveraging Existing Relationships across Schemas**

-To build hierarchical virtual views based on relationships that span across data sources, a link with a special link parameter is required.
+To build hierarchical views based on relationships that span across data sources, a link with a special link parameter is required.
 The link parameter conditions the subtree based on an attribute of the parent object (typically the primary key, but could also be a candidate key).
 The value of this attribute must match an attribute in the tree to be mounted.
 An example is used to describe the benefit of using a link with a parameter.
 The following diagram depicts two databases.
 One database maintains project information while the other database stores employee information including department and location.

 ![Two Sample Databases](Media/Image3.31.jpg)